Narcissus Flowers: Daffodils and Jonquils To Brighten The Garden

 Are you seeing poor leaf development in the spring?
 If so, it might be a sign that you removed the leaves too early the prior year.
 Always wait to remove the leaves until they’ve completely yellowed.
 Your plant should improve the following year as long as you allow the bulb to reabsorb its nutrients.

 Green peach aphids, foxglove aphids, and a few other varieties are known to feed on daffodils.
 While the feeding won’t kill the plant, aphids often spread diseases.
-An insecticidal soap such as Safer Soap is a great option for eliminating aphids.
+An insecticidal soap is a great option for eliminating aphids.

 Bulb mites are trickier.
 There are no good treatment options for these little annoyances.
 Adults lay eggs in the soil, and when the larvae hatch, they eat into the bulbs.
 This causes damage that can allow fungal diseases to move in.
 Examine your bulbs before planting, and if any feel soft or yield to light pressure, destroy them.
 This helps prevent mite spread.